 - “I” am not excited.
 The movie that’s currently running in the mind and/or the current situation intends to be felt as exciting.

 - “He” or “she” is not making me angry.
-His or her speaking and the movie that’s currently running in the mind intends to be felt as anger.
+His or her speaking and the movie that’s currently running in the mind intend to be felt as anger.

 None of these feelings belong to us.
 They belong to the situation and or mental-movies (aka thoughts).
 It’s like situations and thoughts want to feel themselves using our capacity to feel.